HeyMaslo/companion-kit/README.md

 	}
 	```
 7. Add the Sendgrid API key to `./server/functions/.runtimeconfig.json` (get this key from a dev on the team)
 8. Add the Sengrid template ID to `./common/abstractions/services/app.ts` on lines 31 and 40.
-(This ID is in the sendgrid account under Email API > Dynamic Templates)
-9. In the same file add the single sender email to lines 32 and 33.
-Also add this email to `./server/functions/src/services/config/app.ts`.
+(This ID is in the sendgrid account under Email API > Dynamic Templates) In the same file add the single sender email to lines 32 and 33.
 (Single sender email is in the sendgrid account under Settings > Sender Authentication)
+9. Do the same as the above step for `./server/functions/src/services/config/app.ts`.